Last reviewed on 31st August 2023 by Martin Alexander (Mortgage Advisor)

 - Lender arrangement fees (existing or new lenders)

 - Legal fees (conveyancing)

-Please note: All remortgages vary in the fees above.
-Some remortgages may include all, none or part of the fees mentioned above.
-Fees such as stamp duty are non-negotiable but there are often options available, such as paying stamp duty in stages.
+Please note: All remortgages vary in the fees charged.
+Some remortgages may include all, none, or part of the fees mentioned above.
+Fees such as stamp duty are non-negotiable, but options are often available, such as paying stamp duty in stages.